 The two most popular formats of polaroid photos are rectangular or square.
 The rectangular format is quite small - usually measuring two by three inches - and can fit nicely inside your pocket or your purse.

 There are also many instant cameras that produce square prints.
 It can be difficult to perfectly center and balance the images in a square frame.
 You might need to practice a few times before getting the hang of it.

 However, square formatting offers a nostalgic effect.
 It looks like a classic Polaroid image - a nice all-round photo frame that is perfect to use for amateur photographers and professionals alike.

 Consider what you want to do with your photo once it's printed.
 Are you going it in your wallet to look at often?
 Scrapbook it?
 Frame it and hang it on a wall?
 There are many possibilities and that will help determine what format frame you will want to use.

 At a party or any other occasion where you have a lot of friends and family gathered, it's always a good idea to capture moments with photos.
 However, oftentimes, it can be a struggle for everyone to fit into the picture frame, especially if you're attempting a selfie!

-An instant camera with a wide format allows you to fit more people into the picture, without having to squeeze everyone into the frame.
+An instant camera with a wide format allows you to fit more people into the picture without having to squeeze everyone into the frame.
 However, accommodating this format type means the camera has to be designed a bit bulkier and heavier.
-Wide formats are perfect for landscape and panoramic-type shots.
+Wide formats are also perfect for landscape and panoramic-type shots.

 Maybe film photography is a long-time hobby of yours, or maybe you just want a camera to help you capture brief moments at social events.
 Whatever you're shooting and no matter what skill level you are, there are certain camera features that can help you get the picture you want.